microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 Note that this tutorial only applies to Windows 10 environments.
 Download the following software in order to follow along:

-* WindbgNext from the Windows Store
+* Windbg Preview from the Windows Store
 * Visual Studio 15
-* Ability to run processes elevated, with admin priviledges
+* Ability to run processes elevated, with admin privileges

 ## Prepare program to record